 Tell us about yourself.

 I was born in Rotterdam and grew up in Delfshaven, a place where I still live with love.
-I graduated from the theatre school in Utrecht and worked as an actress and theatre maker for many years.
+I graduated from the theatre school in Utrecht and worked as an actor and theatre maker for many years.
 A while ago, I made the switch to visual art, and a lot has happened since then.
 This year I was accepted for the Master of Fine Arts programme at the Piet Zwart Institute here in Rotterdam.

 What’s the story behind your work on the display screens of Rotterdam’s metro stations?